-Equinus is a condition in which the upward bending motion of the ankle joint is limited.
-If you have equinus, you will lack the flexibility to bring the top of the foot toward the front of the leg.
+Equinus contracture is a condition in which the upward bending motion of the ankle joint is limited, lacking the flexibility to lift the top of the foot.
 This happens due to either tightness of the muscles and/or tendons in the calf.
 This condition can occur in one or both feet.
 When it involves both feet, the limitation of motion is sometimes worse in one foot than in the other.
 If you develop ways to compensate for your limited ankle motion, it can often lead to other foot, leg or back problems.
 It is named after horses (equine) who essentially walk “on their toes”.

 There are several possible causes for the limited range of ankle motion.
 Often, it is due to tightness in the Achilles tendon or calf muscles.
 In some cases, this tightness is present at birth, and sometimes it is an inherited trait.
 You can also acquire the tightness from being in a cast, being on crutches or frequently wearing high-heeled shoes.
 Medical conditions such as diabetes may cause muscles to stiffen.

 Sometimes equinus is related to a bone blocking the ankle motion.
 For example, following an ankle injury, a fragment of a broken bone can get in the way and restrict motion.
 Equinus may also result from one leg being shorter than the other.

 An overly stressed Achilles tendon can be subject to mild or serious injuries.
 If the injury is mild or moderate, it may be limited to burning or stiffness.

 A strain is a stretch or tear in the tissues making up a tendon or muscle.
 These injuries commonly occur while participating in sports.